-The Group Global Code of Conduct is communicated to employees in each of the regions in which the Company operates.
+The Group Global Code of Conduct, which is available in various languages, is communicated to employees in each of the regions in which the Company operates.
 A copy of the Group Global Code of Conduct is available on the Company's corporate website.